napalm-automation/napalm/docs/support/index.rst

 * :code:`transport` (eos, ios, nxos) - Protocol to connect with (see `The transport argument`_ for more information).
 * :code:`use_keys` (ios, iosxr, nxos_ssh) - Paramiko argument, enable searching for discoverable private key files in ``~/.ssh/`` (default: ``False``).
 * :code:`eos_autoComplete` (eos) - Allows to set `autoComplete` when running commands. (default: ``None`` equivalent to ``False``)
+* :code:`eos_fn0039_config` (eos) - Transform old style configuration to the new style, available beginning with EOS release 4.23.0, as per FN 0039.
+Beware that enabling this option will change the configuration you're loading through NAPALM.
+Default: ``False`` (won't change your configuration commands).

+  .. versionadded:: 3.0.1

 The transport argument
 ______________________